staart/api-nest/README.md

 [![Staart API](https://raw.githubusercontent.com/staart/staart.js.org/master/assets/svg/api.svg?sanitize=true)](https://staart.js.org/api)

-Staart is a Node.js backend starter for SaaS startups written in TypeScript.
-It has built-in user management and authentication, billing, organizations, GDPR tools, and more.

-**This branch contains the development version of Staart API written using NestJS.
-[Visit stable v1 repo →](https://github.com/staart/api)**
+**⚠️ This repository contains a development version of Staart API written using NestJS.
+This is unsupported, incomplete, and should only be used on your own risk.
+[Visit stable repository →](https://github.com/staart/api)**

 |  | Status |
 | - | - |